 The transaction features a combined interest and principal waterfall.
-Interest on the class A and class B notes is payable monthly in accordance with the interest waterfall.
+Interest on the instruments is payable monthly in arrears in accordance with the interest waterfall.

-The class A and B notes and subordinated loan are denominated in British pounds sterling.
-The class A and class B notes pay interest at a floating rate, while the subordinated loan pays a fixed interest rate.
-The legal final maturity date is in September 2031.
+The senior and junior instruments and subordinated loan are denominated in British pounds sterling.
+The junior and senior instruments pay interest at a floating rate, while the subordinated loan pays a fixed interest rate.
+The legal final maturity date is in May 2032.

 If the security trustee delivers an enforcement notice to the issuer following an event of default, all funds from the enforced security are distributed according to post-enforcement priority of payments.
 We reviewed the issuer events of defaults and concluded they are remote in our ratings scenarios.
-As a result, our analysis solely focuses on the pre-enforcement payment priority.
+As a result, our analysis solely focuses on the pre-enforcement priority of payments.